dovecot/documentation/docs/core/config/auth/userdb.md

 ### Applicability Settings

-Settings which specify when the specific userdb is used:
+Settings which specify when the specific `userdb` is used:

 #### `skip`

-Do we sometimes want to skip over this userdb?
+Do we sometimes want to skip over this `userdb`?
 Options:
 * `never`
-* `found`: Skip if an earlier userdb already found the user
+* `found`: Skip if an earlier `userdb` already found the user
-* `notfound`: Skip if previous userdbs haven't yet found the user
+* `notfound`: Skip if previous `userdb`s haven't yet found the user

 ### Success Settings

-Settings that control what happens when finished with this userdb:
+Settings that control what happens when finished with this `userdb`:

 #### `result_success`

-What to do if the user was found from the userdb
+What to do if the user was found from the `userdb`

 Default: `return-ok`

 #### `result_failure`

-What to do if the user wasn't found from the userdb
+What to do if the user wasn't found from the `userdb`

 Default: `continue`

 #### `result_internalfail`

-What to do if the userdb lookup had an internal failure
+What to do if the `userdb` lookup had an internal failure

 Default: `continue`

-If any of the userdbs had an internal failure, and the final userdb also returns `continue`, the lookup will fail with `internal error`.
+If any of the `userdb`s had an internal failure, and the final `userdb` also returns `continue`, the lookup will fail with `internal error`.

 ::: warning
-If multiple userdbs are required (results are merged), it's important to set `result_internalfail=return-fail` to them, otherwise the userdb lookup could still succeed but not all the intended extra fields are set.
+If multiple `userdb`s are required (results are merged), it's important to set `result_internalfail=return-fail` to them, otherwise the `userdb` lookup could still succeed but not all the intended extra fields are set.
 :::